mmourafiq/mmourafiq/lists/customer-support-with-ai-apps.md

  - [inkeep](https://inkeep.com/): Answer developer questions, instantly.
 Turn your docs and other content into an LLM-powered search and support copilot.
  - [Mendable](https://www.mendable.ai/): Build AI Chat Search For Customer Support.
 The best way to create production-ready chat with your data apps.
 Ingest, customize, then deploy with one line of code.
  - [Kraftful](http://www.kraftful.com/): AI Co-Pilot for Product Builders
+ - [merlin](https://talktomerlin.com/): Better Feedback for Better Products.
+Qualitative research conducted, analyzed, and summarized by AI.
+ - [Cardinal](https://cardinalapp.io): An overview of your product has never been easier.
+Help product teams know what everyone is doing and what impact their work will have.